hatemile/web-extension-hatemile-for-browser/CONTRIBUTING.md

 Before submitting a bug report check if you're using the latest version of HaTeMiLe for Browser and [ensure the bug was not already reported](https://github.com/hatemile/web-extension-hatemile-for-browser/issues).

-If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/hatemile/web-extension-hatemile-for-browser/issues/new) or [report the bug by this form](https://docs.google.com/forms/d/e/1FAIpQLSeqs76Stmash5mcebTsSYufg1XiD_vIwewbuSp9s6pSeNEH7A/viewform?usp=sf_link).
+If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/hatemile/web-extension-hatemile-for-browser/issues/new).

 ## Request new feature